MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/August.md

 Current task progress for August:

 - [ ] Creating the custom i18n library for the framework
-- [x] Creating a static site component based system for Youyin using the templating engine
+- [x] Creating a static-site component-based system for Youyin using the templating engine
 - [x] Adding more data to [Youyin](https://youyin.madladsquad.com/) and sister projects
 - [x] Rework the MadLadSquad website